 8 – Get enough good quality sleep

-Our bodies are wired to work along the sun’s schedule.
-The objective is to wake up when the sun comes up, and get tired when it goes down.
+Our bodies are wired to work along with the sun’s schedule.
+The objective is to wake up when the sun comes up and get tired when it goes down.
 Not enough sleep can affect many of our body’s systems, including negatively affecting our blood sugar levels and insulin sensitivity.
 It can also increase appetite and promote weight gain.

 Even one or two nights of poor sleep can affect our blood sugar levels.

 Regularly getting enough good quality sleep is a great step toward helping our bodies manage blood sugar.

 Remember we talked about a couple of those things that release sugar stored in the liver and muscles, and delivers them back to the blood?
 Things like not eating for a few hours, and when we’re under stress.
 Let’s talk about the blood sugar effect of stress hormones like cortisol.

 The reason stress hormones release stored sugar is to prepare for the “fight or flight” reaction.
 Your body becomes physically ready to fight or run.
 And to do this, you need fuel in your blood, i.e. sugar.